vmchale/illiterate/man/lit.md

 # NAME

-illiterate - a command-line tool for counting source code
+lit - a command-line tool for counting source code

 # SYNOPSIS